MubarakGj/RockPaperScissors/README.md

 # RockPaperScissors
-This game is similar to the real life rock paper scissors.
-User has to enter a value from the list Rock/Paper/Scissors and play against the system.
+This website provides a simple way to play Rock,Paper,Scissors virtually aginst the computer.
+User needs to select the one of the options from the UI to start the game.